MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LocalInventoryAds_Reporting.md

 The following click type data is available for the reports listed below:

 - **Shopping ad:** A click on your ad, showing an online product.
-- **Shopping ad—local:** A click on your ad, showing a local product.
+- **Shopping adâ€”local:** A click on your ad, showing a local product.
-- **Shopping ad—multichannel local:** A click on the local section of your ad that has two links—one click to the local product and another click to the online product.
+- **Shopping adâ€”multichannel local:** A click on the local section of your ad that has two linksâ€”one click to the local product and another click to the online product.
-- **Shopping ad—multichannel online:** A click on the in-store decoration will result in the multichannel local click reporting.
+- **Shopping adâ€”multichannel online:** A click on the in-store decoration will result in the multichannel local click reporting.
 A click on the main ad with the in-store decoration will result in the multichannel online click.

 ## Availability